data-8/kubeadm-bootstrap/README.md

    b.
 Flannel with VXLAN backend for the Pod Network

    c.
-A very permissive cluster binding - mimics the way permissions worked up
-      to Kubernetes 1.5.
-This will probably go away once more tools get proper RBAC support.
+Helm for installing software on to the cluster.

    d.
-Helm for installing software on to the cluster.

-   e.
 An nginx ingress that is installed on all nodes - this is used to get
       network traffic into the cluster.
 This is installed via helm.

-   d. kube-lego for automated Let's Encrypt certificates.
-This is also installed
-      via helm.

-   e.
-Symlinks `/etc/kubernetes/admin.conf` to `~/.kube/config` - this contains
-      credentials and connection info for connecting to the master.
-If you want to allow other users to connect to the k8s master, give them access to this file too.

    The master node is also marked as schedulable - this might not be ideal if you are running a large cluster, but is useful otherwise.
 This also means